 Process manufacturing differs from discrete manufacturing, which is a method for creating finished goods that are distinct items that can be touched, seen and counted as individual units.
 Discrete manufacturing involves parts and systems, such as nuts and bolts, brackets, wires, and assemblies.
 Such goods include automobiles, computers, toys and defense systems.

-Rather than following a recipe or formula, like in process manufacturing, discrete manufacturers use a bill of materials (BOM) and follow instructions to create the goods.
+Rather than following a recipe or formula, like in process manufacturing, discrete manufacturers use a of materials (BOM) and follow instructions to create the goods.
 Discretely manufactured goods can be broken down into their constituent parts after they are manufactured, and can sometimes be recycled.

 Process manufacturing software